 This phenomenon has become a bona fide strategy for boosting confidence and self-esteem.
 Powerful body language can help not only the individual feel more confident, but also can change the way they are perceived by others.
-Harvard psychologist Amy Cuddy gave a famous TED Talk outlining how this practice can change your life… and your career.
+Harvard psychologist Amy Cuddy gave a famous TED Talk outlining how this practice can change a life… and a career.

 The Wonder Woman

-You have a big job interview.
-Your annual performance review is about to happen.
-You’re about to give a career-defining presentation.
-Quick: strike a pose!
-This power pose – named after Mick Jagger of the Rolling Stones – involves putting both your hands over your head and standing with your feet wide apart.
+Whether it’s an important job interview, annual performance review, or a career-defining presentation, quick: strike a pose!
+This power pose – named after The Rolling Stones’ Mick Jagger – involves putting both hands overhead and standing with feet wide apart.

-Raising your arms above your head with an open stance boosts your testosterone levels, which gives you more energy and strength.
-This dominant stance can also give you more confidence, which most of us badly need before interviews.
+Raising arms up with an open stance boosts testosterone levels, which helps provide energy and strength.
+This dominant stance can also boost confidence, which most people need before nerve-wracking interviews or presentations.

-Cuddy named this power pose after the President because he often sat like this while in the oval office.
-The pose conveys dominance and confidence:
+In her TED talk, Cuddy named this power pose after President Obama because he often sat like this while in the oval office.
+The pose conveys dominance and confidence.

-Using this pose won’t always make sense; it’s hard to type when you sit like this, and it could be seen as disrespectful or overly casual in a team meeting.
-But if you arrive for a meeting early or you’re at your desk alone, test this pose out for a few minutes before anyone walks in.
+Using this pose won’t always make sense; it’s hard to work effectively like this, and it could be seen as disrespectful or overly casual at the office.
+However, if working from home or arriving early for a meeting test this pose out for a few minutes before anyone walks in.

-Plant your hands on the table and lean forward.
-You will seem taller and more authoritative, particularly during presentations or pitches.
+Leaning forward with hands planted on the table can help to seem taller and more authoritative, particularly during presentations or pitch meetings.

 Even when leaning forward, this pose still features an open stance that seems powerful and persuasive.
 According to Cuddy, she named this pose after Lyndon B. Johnson because he used his height (6’4”) very strategically during meetings to show he was engaged and in control.

-“The CEO” pose is named after Oprah Winfrey because of the way she sits: leaning back, at ease, with her arms behind her head.
-The position isn’t a natural one, particularly for women, so it exudes confidence and dominance.
+“The CEO” pose is named after Oprah Winfrey because of the way she sits: leaned back, at ease and with her arms behind her head.
+The position isn’t always a natural one, particularly for women, so it exudes confidence and dominance.